OIII arc in Gemini

 [SII]

-The monochrome images show the three color channels separately.
+The monochrome images show the three emission lines separately.
 Stars are partially subtracted.
 The color image marks the regions for which intensity measurements were performed (see below).

 Region [OIII] [SII]